What is lichen sclerosus?

-Treatment is done to relieve symptoms and keep the lichen sclerosus from getting worse.
+Treatment is done to ease symptoms and keep the lichen sclerosus from getting worse.
 The treatment often starts with steroid ointment.
 This reduces pain, itching, and inflammation.
 When used regularly, this helps manage symptoms for most people.
 Other possible treatments include:

-These treatments usually reduce most of the symptoms and keep the condition from getting worse.
+These treatments often reduce most of the symptoms and keep the condition from getting worse.
 You will likely need to use medicine on a regular, long-term basis.
 If untreated, the condition tends to get worse over time.

 What are possible complications of lichen sclerosus?

 Vulvar lichen sclerosus may slightly increase the risk of squamous cell skin cancer in women.
 Men with lichen sclerosus on the penis may also have an increased risk.
 (Lichen sclerosus on other parts of your body does not seem to increase your cancer risk.)
 Your healthcare provider may need to check your skin on a regular basis.
 You may need a biopsy of any abnormal areas to check for skin cancer.
 You should also check yourself regularly for lumps or sores that don’t heal.

 Untreated advanced lichen sclerosus may permanently change the look of your genitals.
 The vagina's opening may narrow.
 The outer and inner lips of the vulva may stick together.
 You may need surgery to fix these changes.
 In men, the foreskin may scar and shrink.
 This leads to trouble pulling back the foreskin.
 In both men and women, the condition may cause pain during sex.